Free S&H For Orders Over $30

 • Quick elimination from the body

-Because of this, combining curcumin with BioPerine® has become a standard approach in turmeric formulations.
+Because of this, combining curcumin with BioPerine® has become a common approach in turmeric supplement formulations.

 How BioPerine® Supports Curcumin Absorption

 BioPerine® has been studied for its ability to slow certain metabolic processes, allowing compounds like curcumin to remain available longer within the body.
-This extended availability can improve total absorption.
+This extended availability may improve total absorption.

 Research suggests that piperine may: